tmdc-it-solutions/lumen-microservice-template/README.md

 It will create the RabbitMQ consumers for each listened event.

-Create API documentation using [dingo/api](https://github.com/dingo/api/wiki/API-Blueprint-Documentation) that is API Blueprint 1A standard compliant.
+Create basic API documentation using [dingo/api](https://github.com/dingo/api/wiki/API-Blueprint-Documentation) that is API Blueprint 1A standard compliant.

 ```bash
 $ composer make-api-doc
 ```

-You can view the generated `DOCUMENTATION.apib` using a VSCode extension: [API Blueprint Viewer](https://marketplace.visualstudio.com/items?itemName=develiteio.api-blueprint-viewer)
+You can view the generated `DOCUMENTATION.apib` using a VSCode extension: [API Blueprint Viewer](https://marketplace.visualstudio.com/items?itemName=develiteio.api-blueprint-viewer) or any other supported `apib` parser.

 ## Coding Style